The Frozen Lake, The Everything, The Everything

 ‘Yes, I guess it is.’
 I replied.
 ‘It’s good to be able to write again.’

-Vessö gives me some Scandinavia, it gives me a right and reasons to go on writing, like Ibsen wrote about the whole world in his little drawing room.
+Vessö gives me some Scandinavia, it gives me the right and reasons to go on writing as Ibsen wrote about the whole world in his little drawing room.
 It is ever so tranquil, so gentle.

 Never invisible, always out of sight.